democrats/client_side_validations/README.markdown

     ...

 ### View
-Call client_side_validations by passing :validate to form_for and pass the url of the action defined in the controller
+Have a form ask for client side validations by passing :validate to form_for and pass the url of the action defined in the controller
     ...

     <% form_for @book, :validations => { :url => new_book_path(:format => :json) } do |b| %>